JensBender/machine-learning-template/README.md

 <img src="images/header-image.webp">

 <!-- SHORT SUMMARY  -->
-Developed a versatile machine learning template for streamlining data preprocessing, exploratory data analysis, and modeling for both regression and classification tasks.
-Integrated hyperparameter tuning, model evaluation, and selection, providing a flexible and efficient framework for machine learning workflows.
+Designed a versatile machine learning template for streamlining data preprocessing, exploratory data analysis, and modeling for both regression and classification tasks on structured tabular data.
+Integrated hyperparameter tuning and model evaluation, providing a flexible and efficient framework for ML workflows.

 ## 📋 Table of Contents